Wide Awakes: Uniform and tactics

-The standard Wide Awake uniform was full robe or cape, a black glazed hat, and a torch six feet in length to which a large flaming pivoting whale-oil container was mounted.
-Its activities were conducted primarily in the evening and consisted of several night-time torch-lit marches through cities in the northeast.
-The Wide Awakes adopted the image of a large eyeball as their standard banner.
+The Wide Awakes were a marching club.
+Their uniform was a full robe or cape and a military style hat, both made of black, shiny fabric.
+They carried a torch six feet in length to which a large flaming pivoting whale-oil container was mounted.
+Some carried rail-splitter axes strapped to their backs.
+The axes and split rails symbolized Abraham Lincoln, "the rail splitter."

+They marched without speaking, eyes fixed straight ahead.
+Their only sound was the rhythm of a marching drum and the noise of their boots striking the ground in unison.
+Their marches were at night, lit by torches, in outdoor public places in cities in the American northeast.
+The gatherings of the Wide Awakes were very different from all previous American political rallies, which featured boisterous daytime parades, songs, and brass bands.

+A Boston Wide Awake rally in October 1860 was one of the last before Lincoln was elected and the Civil War began.
+In this rally, Wide Awakes lit their torches all at the same moment, synchronized by the sound of a single gunshot.
+They marched in a zig-zag pattern imitating a split-rail fence.
+They held banners with anti-slavery messages, such as The Pilgrims Did Not Found an Empire for Slavery.
+The rally included both black and white people.
+A company of 200 Black men, the West Boston Wide Awakes, held a banner reading God Never Made a Tyrant or a Slave.

 Chapter organization

 Little is known about the national organization of the Wide Awakes, if indeed any formal governing body existed at all.
 The clubs seem to have been organized by city into local chapters.
 Surviving minutes of the Waupun, Wisconsin, chapter restrict membership to males 18 and older.
 The member had to "furnish himself with the style of uniform adopted by this Club."
 The chapter had a military-style officer system consisting of a captain and the 1st to 4th lieutenants.

 The Captain shall have command of the Club at all times; in his absence the Lieutenants shall have command in the order of their rank.
 Every member of this club shall attend all the meetings whether regular or special; and when on duty or in attendance at the meetings, shall obey the officers in command, and shall at all times perform such duties as shall be required of him by the officers in command.